mozilla-releng/relengdocs/release-promotion/desktop/ubuntu-snap.rst

 1. Note the revision of the ``latest/candidate`` (aka ``candidate``) snap.
 In this example: ``97``
-2. If you don’t see the version you are expecting, list all available revisions by running ``snapcraft list-revisions firefox | head``
+2. If you don't see the version you are expecting, list all available revisions by running ``snapcraft list-revisions firefox | head``
 3. ``snapcraft release firefox $REVISION stable``, ``$REVISION`` being the number found in the previous (e.g.: ``97``).